 9. Education Sector

-Africa still has a need for improved literacy opportunities.
-Institutions such as private schools, colleges or universities can be very useful for Africans who cannot go abroad to study.
+Africa still needs improved literacy opportunities.
+Institutions such as private schools, colleges, or universities can be very useful for Africans who cannot go abroad to study.
 The need for education will never end, especially in African countries.
 There is always an opportunity to invest in the education sector by supplying academic materials to African learning institutions or by building more institutions.

 10. Consumer Goods